'It’s been an amazing experience as we have all the facilities for a student to flourish and enhance their skills...'

 ‘We have a wonderful team at UC Careers who have helped me in enhancing my understanding of the New Zealand job market,’ she says.
 ‘I have attended the sessions on making my CV and they were very helpful in providing me constructive feedback from time to time.
 Also, there were some sessions for the International students which has helped me to get an overview of how New Zealand is acceptable to having diversity in their workforce.’

-As a result, Sneha volunteers in her spare time with the Christchurch Hospital, and has started an internship with the Canterbury Respiratory Research Group assisting with data analysis and project management.
-The opportunity allows her to give back to the community with her healthcare expertise.
+As a result, Sneha volunteered her spare time with the Christchurch Hospital, and completed an internship with the Canterbury Respiratory Research Group assisting with data analysis and project management.

 ‘I chose the internship because it would help me gain practical work place experience in New Zealand and at the same time apply my skills and knowledge that I have gained through my course Health Information Management,’ she says.
 ‘I would definitely encourage everyone to choose to do an internship as it helps a person to grow and expand their horizons in the field of their choice.
 Also it may help them discover new things about themselves.’